chromium/chromium/docs/updater/dev_manual.md

         changes, 3pp will import the new versions within a few hours.
 3. Update //DEPS to point to the new versions.

+## Developing
+### Cross-platform Code
+Where possible, cross-platform code is preferred to other alternatives.
+This means that the source code of the updater is organized in sub-directories, first by functionality (or feature), and second by platform name.
+For example, the source code contains `updater\net` instead of `updater\mac\net`.

+### Mind the dependencies

+To enforce layering, there are enforced rules about what can be included in certain modules.
+The rules checked by `GN` and the build breaks on bots if the dependencies constraints are not satisfied.

+Use the following command to check the target dependencies:
+`gn check out\Default chrome/updater:* --check-generated --check-system`

 ## Building

 ### Configuring the build